gitSean23/gitSean23/README.md

 - 👋 Hi, I’m Sean
-- 👀 I’m interested in AI, space, and software development
+- 👀 I’m interested in AI, UI/UX, and software development
 - 🌱 I’m currently learning TypeScript and tRPC
 - 💞️ I’m looking to collaborate on AI based projects
 - 📫 How to reach me ... (coming soon)